About the Audrey and Robert Tobin Preserve

 Be aware KLT permits hunting on this property on a limited basis to licensed hunters who have been given consent.
 Please read kiosk hunting signs.
 Please be alert and wear blaze orange when on hiking trails or in the woods during hunting seasons.

 Click here for a link to CT DEEP's Hunting & Trapping Regulations.

-KLT is pleased to announce the creation of a new internship program at the Audrey and Robert Tobin Preserve, inspired by and named in memory of Audrey and Bob's daughter Kelly.
+KLT is pleased to announce the creation of an internship program at the Audrey and Robert Tobin Preserve, inspired by and named in memory of Audrey and Bob's daughter Kelly.

 The program will create educational and work-study activities for youth of all ages within the learning-lab setting of the Tobin Preserve, and include collaborative programs with area day camps, schools and conservation organizations.